 Anyone.
 Yes, anyone.
 Young and old, male or female, rich or poor, tall or short, light or dark, skinny or plump.
 Lolita is for anyone who is willing to adorn these beautiful clothes and make a statement.

-People where Lolita fashion for numerous reasons.
-Some people who choose to wear Lolita because it is a statement for feminism and fights against society's norms.
-Even more, people choose to wear Lolita to help them come out of their shell and be more outgoing.
-Some people wear Lolita because it helps them have a positive body image and others wear Lolita to be part of the community.
-Mostly, people wear Lolita because it is a beautiful expression of themselves and a pleasure to adorn clothing that can be considered a work of art.
+People where lolita fashion for numerous reasons.
+Some people who choose to wear lolita because it is a statement for feminism and fights against society's norms.
+Even more, people choose to wear Llolita to help them come out of their shell and be more outgoing.
+Some people wear lolita because it helps them have a positive body image and others wear lolita to be part of the community.
+Mostly, people wear lolita because it is a beautiful expression of themselves and a pleasure to adorn clothing that can be considered a work of art.

 ◆ Lolita is a street fashion that originated in Japan

 ◆ Lolita is not a kink, fetish or based on the novel

 ◆ Lolita is catagorized as such due to the silhouette